 St. Paul’s School is one of the founding partners in the Penn Residency Master’s in Teaching program.
 St. Paul's is home to 10 teaching fellows, five each on their first and second years.
-Positions available for the 2017-18 academic year along with instructions for applying can be found on this page.
+Positions available for the 2017-18 academic year have been filled.
+Available positions for the 2018-19 academic year will be posted in January of 2018.

 About the Program